jrsacher/jrsacher.github.io/e1b/README.md

 + In a few sentences, distinguish between a website's front end and its back end.
 + Distinguish between when one might use a SQL versus a NoSQL database.

-#### **Questions from Section**
+#### **Questions from previous Sections**

 + Examples of cross-platform mobile apps?
   + The Xamarin framework lets you build platform-independent mobile apps using C#.
 [Examples from their site](https://dotnet.microsoft.com/apps/xamarin/customers) include UPS, Alaska Airlines, and the American Cancer Society.
   + React Native lets you develop in JavaScript for both iOS and Android.
-[Some React apps include](https://reactnative.dev/showcase) things Facebook owns (can't believe I didn't think of that!) -- Facebook, Instagram and more, Tesla, Pinterest, Delivery.com, etc.
+[Some React apps include](https://reactnative.dev/showcase) things Facebook owns (can't believe I didn't think of that!) -- Facebook, Instagram and more; Tesla; Pinterest; Delivery.com; etc.
-+ Database "frameworks?"
++ Are there database "frameworks?"
   + Not really "database frameworks," but there are [persistence frameworks](https://en.wikipedia.org/wiki/Persistence_framework) that help applications communicate with databases.
   + [Object-relational mapping](https://en.wikipedia.org/wiki/Object-relational_mapping) tools are [frameworks used *with* databases](https://www.killerphp.com/articles/what-are-orm-frameworks/), but not "database frameworks" themselves.

 ---
--->

 ### Web Development

 #### [Slides](https://docs.google.com/presentation/d/1TwSFrqmcP2U0ArFhpXlCjBE8KIdxWjt_AGOydRhwNNA/edit?usp=sharing)